 Living With Multiple Myeloma

 Multiple myeloma is a relatively uncommon cancer.
-In 2022, the American Cancer Society estimates that nearly 35,000 new cases will be diagnosed in the U.S. Of those, about 12,500 deaths will occur.
+In 2022, the American Cancer Society estimated that nearly 35,000 new cases were diagnosed in the U.S. Of those, about 12,500 deaths occurred.
 While rare and incurable, multiple myeloma is still a cancer that warrants plenty of attention.

 With multiple myeloma, cancerous plasma cells collect in the bone marrow, leaving little room for healthy blood cells.
 Rather than produce useful antibodies, the cancer cells produce abnormal proteins that can cause problems.

 “Multiple Myeloma is a blood cancer, and it actually affects the white blood cells called plasma cells," says Peggy Rogers, a genetics and medical oncology nurse practitioner with OSF HealthCare.
 "They work to make antibodies and when they work normally all is well.
 But in multiple myeloma these plasma cells go awry, so to speak, and they make an abundant amount of them, which decreases a person’s immune system and can cause a lot of other health issues related to this diagnosis.”

 There are several risk factors when it comes to multiple myeloma, including age, family history, and gender.

 “It is not very common.
 It’s only about 1-2 % of patients affected with cancer," says Rogers.
 "Typically it affects people 65 and over, predominantly seen in males and higher frequency in the African American population and we’ve also seen it in men affected by Agent Orange.”